 We know how acne break-outs occur on face – the numerous sebaceous glands on face secrete an oily substance sebum, which along with dead skin cells and bacteria clog hair follicles and lead to acne lesions.
 Such acne break-outs occur not just on the face, but every other body part that has oil-secreting glands or hair follicles.
 It can be your back, chest or shoulders.So, let me shed some more light for those who are suffering from back acne problems

 Back acne, also referred to as acne, and is almost as common as facial acne and just as likely results from hair-follicle clogging leading to acne lesions.

 Back Acne Types

 Whiteheads are the most common type of acne and are formed when dirt or excess oil blocks pore of the skin.
 These blocks lead to pimples that are white in color, and are formed on the surface of the skin.
 Blackheads are similar to whiteheads except unlike whiteheads blocks are not formed on the surface – they remain exposed to the air.

 Papules and Pustules

 Pores sometimes may break away the walls because of enhanced irritation, leading to bigger-sized pimples namely papules and pustules.
-Papules appear on the back as small red coloured bumps on the skin.
+Papules appear on the back as small red colored bumps on the skin.
 Pustules are similar to papules with the exception that pustules are filled with yellowish, liquid pus resembling blisters.